 The ALOSLIDE® ICE technology is also made for summer operation in which the ski jumpers can skate down the hill on the ceramic nubs without the need of an ice layer.

 The ceramic nubs are an aluminum oxide (Al2O3) ceramic known for its good gliding properties and its high resistance to corrosion and wear.
 This makes it the perfect material to be used on a ski slope.
 In addition to this, aluminum oxide has a low density of approximately 3.95g/cm3 and a very high compressive strength of up to 4000MPa, although the properties of this material can be changed via altering its matrix design.

 Aluminum Oxide ceramics can offer a wide range of applications in the electronics, textile engineering and chemical industries and have been used in heavy duty forming tools, ballistic protection, hip joint replacements and many more.

 This is not the first time that technical ceramics have been used in an Olympic competition.
 The 2006 and 2014 Winter Olympic Games in Turin and Sochi used the aluminum oxide ceramic as part of their ski jumping hills with great success.

 Looking toward the future, there is no guarantee that there will be sufficient snowfall for winter sports anymore and it is likely that technical ceramics such as this one will be used in more winter sporting events to prevent delays and cancellations.

-th and 12 th, the Winter Olympic Ski Jumpers will start on the Normal Hill with the Men's and Women's Individual Jumps.
-This is followed by the Men's Large Hill Individual Jump on February 17 th.
-The Men’s Team Jump which is also located on the Large Hill, will take place on February 19 th.
+On February 10th and 12th, the Winter Olympic Ski Jumpers will start on the Normal Hill with the Men's and Women's Individual Jumps.
+This is followed by the Men's Large Hill Individual Jump on February 17th.
+The Men’s Team Jump which is also located on the Large Hill, will take place on February 19th.